swmannepalli/Azure-Data-Factory-CI-CD/modules/module02.md

 ---------------------------------------------------------------------------------------------------------------------------------------------------------

++ Go to Dev Data Factory Studio for this exercise.
 + Developers should perform unit test cases in their feature branch to make sure there are no errors and the code is matching to their requirements.
 In this case, click on Validate all to check there are no errors in the pipeline created above.  <br />
 + To merge changes back to Collaboration branch, expand the feature1 branch on the left top, and click on Create Pull Request.
 This will take you to the Azure DevOps page.  <br />
 + Provide Title and add reviewers if required.
 This is recommended approach so there are some other users who can validate your branch work to prevent any errors in main/collaboration branch.
 For this lab, you can skip it and click on Create and Complete.
 A pop up window appears, and it is best approach to delete feature1 branch after merging which helps in keeping the commit history and repo clean.
 Click on Complete Merge.  <br />